-- To advise the Company on its requirements of commercial / residential premises, acquiring of commercial/ residential premises on ownership / lease basis; - Floating a request for proposal (RFP), inviting proposals from architects for the designing of interiors as well as for external finishes including facade for office buildings as well as residential buildings/apartments; - Selection and appointment of Property Consultants, Project Managers, consultants, contractors etc. for designing and execution of interior flouts & engineering services and Building Management Systems, Fire, Safety and Security related works., - To liaise with relevant agencies and other authorities for obtaining necessary permissions / approvals on behalf of the Company; - Carrying out techno-commercial discussions, negotiations with Architects, Project Managers, Consultants and Contractors; - Reviewing tenders, Specifications, Bill of Quantities, Designs made by architects, Project Managers, Consultants, Suggest modification, alteration if any;

-- Vetting of drafts of Memorandum of Understanding, Bank Guarantee, Agreements etc. related to Administration & Premises Dept; - To advise on technical parameters for procurement / replacement of critical capital goods, Engineering services viz.
+- To advise Company on its requirements of commercial / residential premises, acquiring of commercial/ residential premises on ownership / lease basis; - Selection and appointment of Property Consultants, Project Managers, consultants, contractors etc. for designing and execution of major interior fit outs & engineering services and Building Management Systems, Fire, Safety and Security related works., - To liaise with relevant agencies and other authorities for obtaining necessary permissions / approvals on behalf of the Company; - Carrying out techno-commercial discussions, negotiations with Architects, Project Managers, Consultants and Contractors; - Reviewing tenders, Specifications, Bill of Quantities, Designs made by architects, Project Managers, Consultants, Suggest modification, alteration if any, for assignments of significant volume or impact, as deemed fit by the management; - To advise on technical parameters for procurement / replacement of critical capital goods, Engineering services viz.
 DG sets, UPS, precision air Conditioners etc. and guide in tendering and negotiation process; - Such other matter incidental to acquisition and maintenance of premises.